Defining Your Application Baseline

 Parent The Application Base Version from which the Application Version was created.
 This will be empty for the Application Base Version.

-Environment The Environment to which the Application has been deployed.
+Environment The Environment to which the Application has been assigned.
 Each Environment will represent a different row in the List View table.

-Completed The date and time of the last deployment to the listed Environment.
+Completed The date and time of the last publish to the listed Environment.

 Results Success or Fail.